AaltoSciComp/python-for-scicomp/installation.rst

 the Python version from the command line.
 Any version of python3 should work:

-You should be able to start JupyterLab:
+You should be able to start JupyterLab.
+You can do this from the Anaconda Navigator (recommended if you have it), or from the command line like this:

 .. code-block:: console